Canvey Island Independent Party

 The Canvey Island Independent Party (CIIP) is a local political party active on Canvey Island, in Essex, England.
 It was established in 2004 by Labour councillor Dave Blackwell to campaign for a separate district council for Canvey Island.

-Background
+With The People's Independent Party, they have formed the administration on Castle Point Borough Council since 2022.

+History

+Castle Point borough map with South Benfleet in the north in red and Canvey Island in the south in off-white.
+Inset shows all of Essex.

 Canvey Island became a single civil parish in 1881, replacing 17 former divisions that had existed in broadly the same form since the Norman era.
 In 1926, the parish was converted to the Canvey Island Urban District, which governed the island as a distinct entity.
-The urban district was dissolved along with the mainland Benfleet Urban District in the Local Government Act 1972 to form the local government district and borough of Castle Point, ending Canvey Island's existence as a separate entity in local government.
+The urban district was dissolved along with the mainland Benfleet Urban District in the Local Government Act 1972 to form the local government district of Castle Point along with mainland Benfleet, Hadleigh, and Thundersley, ending Canvey Island's existence as a separate entity in local government.

+Blackwell was elected as a Labour councillor in 1995, but he felt restricted by national politics.
 The Canvey Island Independents were established in 2004 to campaign for a return to Canvey Island's autonomy, which had been abolished 32 years previously.
 They argued that the current local government arrangements – which saw more councillors elected to the borough council from the mainland – were unfair to the residents of Canvey Island.
-They also campaigned for more power to be devolved to Canvey Island Town Council, a parish council subordinate to Castle Point which is responsible for limited services and facilities and on the island.
+There are more seats outside Canvey, despite Canvey's population almost equalling the other districts, and in 2020 CIIP took a petition to Downing Street about this with over 10,000 signatures.
+Local government reorganisation would require a request from the borough council and approval from the secretary of state.
+They submitted plans for Castle Point to move from a cabinet to a committee system, which were rejected, and also campaigned for more power to be devolved to Canvey Island Town Council, a parish council subordinate to Castle Point, which is responsible for limited services and facilities on the island.
+They have campaigned for a third road from Canvey to the mainland.
+Issues fuelling support for CIIP include difficulty driving off the island, housing, and flooding and poor drainage, and feeling neglected by councillors based in mainland Benfleet.
+Academic James Ker-Lindsay says such separatism movements stem from identity and a desire for decision-making at the right level.

+In 2019, CIIP opposed the Conservative administration's local plan to build 5,000 new homes in the borough.
+CIIP favours devolution and did not take a position on the Local Government Reorganisation due for 2027.

 Election results

 Since its formation the Canvey Island Independent Party has contested elections on a yearly basis, with representation at borough and county council level.
 It is also active at the parish level, with Canvey Island Independents sitting on Canvey Island Town Council.
+It only stands in seats on Canvey and not South Benfleet.
 The party does not contest Parliamentary elections.